kant-chen/django-practice/README.md

 #### Project Introduction
 ##### The purpose of this project is to:
-1.  create a best pratice of Django as a backend service.
+1. Create the best practice of Django as a backend service.
-2. Implement clean code philosophy in a Pythonic way
+2. Implement clean code philosophy in a Pythonic way.

 #### Project Details
 ##### Server